The Museum’s permanent exhibition is exclusively dedicated to Nikos Kazantzakis’ work and life.

 Museum's permanent exhibition is fully accessible for mobility and visually impaired people.

 The ticket price includes a 20' documentary about Kazantzakis life and works.
-The film is available in eleven languages: Greek, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Russian, and Spanish.
+The film is available in twelve languages: Greek, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Russian, Spanish and Portuguese.

 For children 8-15 years old: